 Under Section 14 of the Phylloxera and Grape Industry Act (1995), it states that if an outbreak occurs, the Chief Inspector and presiding member of the Board must:

 - Determine the appropriate action to be taken to control the outbreak, and

 - Provide on-going advice to the minister in relation to the outbreak and the action being taken to control it.

 In the event of detection of phylloxera in South Australia the Minister for Agriculture Food and Fisheries can (through Biosecurity SA and the Chief Inspector) establish quarantine areas and issue Orders under the Plant Health Act (2009) in order to manage the incursion.
-Vinehealth Australia, in collaboration with Biosecurity SA, has established a Phylloxera Outbreak Management Plan which is based on national arrangements for managing plant pest incursions.
+Vinehealth Australia, in collaboration with Biosecurity SA, has established a Phylloxera Outbreak Management Plan (currently under review) which is based on national arrangements for managing plant pest incursions.